bryandodd/bryandodd.github.io/docs/scripts/yubikey/yk-piv.md

 <span style="color: dodgerblue">***Slot f9: Attestation***</span>

-:    No, that's not a typo - the slot is `f9`.
+:    Not a typo - the slot is `f9`.
 This slot can only be used for attestation of other keys generated ***on-device*** with instruction `f9`.
 This slot is not cleared on reset, but can be overwritten.
 Read more about [PIV Attestation](https://developers.yubico.com/PIV/Introduction/PIV_attestation.html) on the Yubico website.

 ---

 ### About Certificates

-The normal way to go about getting certificates for use with Yubikey is to purchase them from known certification authorities.
+The normal way to go about getting certificates for use with Yubikey is to purchase them from known certificate authorities.
 This is the approach you'd want to take if you were a business purchasing certificates for employees to use to sign official company documents.
 These can get quite expensive.
 They're usually only valid for a limited period of time, and some of them only allow a certain number of signing or certifying events before you have to pay to bump up to the next tier.
 And finding certificates that you can load onto your existing Yubikey can be challenging.

 I encourage you to read more about this in Adobe's own documentation: